 If the requisite majority of shareholder approval is obtained, then the arrangement is presented to the court for its final approval.
 Disaffected stakeholders can, at this time, appear before the court to challenge the arrangement, although practically speaking, the vast majority of arrangements are presented to a court without opposition.
 The court, in reviewing the plan of arrangement, is guided by considerations of fairness and reasonableness, with respect to the effect of the transaction on shareholders.
 If the plan of arrangement is approved by the court, it then becomes binding on all shareholders of the target company.

 Given that plans of arrangement are voting transactions effecting corporations, the REIT-to-REIT M&A context necessitates the presence of a corporation somewhere in the REIT structure.
 To date, courts have been accommodating in the flexible use of the plan-of-arrangement structure, even where a transaction is primarily a REIT-to-REIT M&A transaction.
-Moreover, a unique feature of REIT-to-REIT mergers is that to achieve a tax deferral, if offering REIT units for consideration, the steps outlined in Section 132.2 of the ITA must be adhered to, and within those steps is the requirement for a plan of arrangement.
+Moreover, a unique feature of REIT-to-REIT mergers is that to achieve a tax deferral, the requirements in Section 132.2 of the ITA must be met, which is generally facilitated by structuring the transaction to be implemented with a plan of arrangement.

 A takeover bid, the substantive equivalent of a tender offer under US securities laws, is a transaction in which a purchaser makes an offer for the securities of a target company directly to the target company's securities holders.
 As the support of the target directors is not legally required, a takeover bid is the only practical means to effect an unsolicited or hostile acquisition.